Igors Pavlovs

-Igors Pavlovs (born 1 January 1965 in Lipetsk, Russian SFSR, USSR) is retired professional Latvian ice hockey player.
+Igors Pavlovs (born 1 January 1965 in Lipetsk, Russian SFSR, USSR) is a retired professional Latvian ice hockey player.
 During his career he played for Dinamo Riga and later for various hockey teams in Germany.
-He also represented Latvia at international level.
+He also represented Latvia at an international level.

 Coaching career

 After retiring as player Pavlovs became the coach of Krefeld Pinguine until he left on 29 April 2009, to join Kölner Haie who released him on 2 December 2009.